Understanding clinical trials

 SCORE is the digitalization program for our clinical trials.
 It encourages remote dialogue between patients and medical and scientific teams by enabling them to access data in real time.
 The goal?
 To facilitate decision-making.

 The Servier Group complies with the five principles of transparency set out by the European Federation of Pharmaceutical Industries and Associations (EFPIA) for clincial trials.

 Servier publishes 100% of results from clinical trials carried out in Europe on the European Union Clinical Trials Register (EUCTR) website.

-Servier boasts a network of 15 International Centers for Therapeutic Research (ICTR), which are based in strategic locations throughout the world.
-The ICTR conduct local clinical trials in the Group’s therapeutic areas.
-They are operated by teams of highly qualified Servier employees and organized into three hubs in the US, Europe and Asia.
+Servier boasts a network of 15 clinical development centers, which are organized into three hubs in the North and South America, Europe and Asia-Pacific.
+They conduct local clinical trials in the Group’s therapeutic areas.
+They are operated by teams of highly qualified Servier employees.

 Independent trials initiated by third-party sponsors

 At Servier, we understand the importance of Investigator Initiated Trials (IIT) carried out by independent third-party sponsors.
 Servier recognizes the importance of Investigator Initiated Trials (IITs) conducted by Third-Party Sponsors.
 For this purpose, Servier is committed to support medical and scientific research which contributes to better understand the Group’s therapeutic solutions as well as to explore new opportunities to address unmet patient medical needs.

 Non-interventional* (e.g. disease understanding, drug usage) or interventional with products under development or already registered.

 *for non-interventional studies, funding only might be provided.